Home >

 Little Turtle, whose Miami Indian name was Michikinikwa, began his illustrious life in 1752 in a village close to Fort Wayne, Indiana.
 His mother was a Mahican and his father a Miami Chief.

 Little Turtle was destined to become the greatest of all the Miami Chiefs.
-He fought bitterly against encroachment of Indian lands, and later began preaching peace with an increasingly high Indian loss of life, and possible extinction seemed probable.
-Little Turtle was a rational voice in a troubling time.
+For many years, Little Turtle fought bitterly against the encroachment of Indian lands.
+Yet with the increasingly high loss of life among the Native Americans, Little Turtle changed his position with the American settlers.
+As he aged, he began preaching peace with the settlers rather than face complete extinction.
+Little Turtle became a rational voice in a troubling time.

-Little Turtle placed his mark on the Treaty of Greene Ville, and never went to war again.
-Tecumseh tried desperately to gain his support for a new war against the whites, but Little Turtle became a great advocate for peace, making many trips to eastern cities, where, on one such trip, he met President George Washington in Philadelphia.
+But it was Little Turtle along with a number of other leaders that placed their mark on the Treaty of Greene Ville, and never went to war again.
+Although Tecumseh tried desperately to gain his support for a new war against the Americans, it was Little Turtle that became a great advocate for peace.
+During the remaining years of his life he would make many trips to the eastern cities.
+On one of those trips, he met President George Washington in Philadelphia.
 He was given a government stipend on which to retire, and the Governor of the Indiana territory built him a house on the Maumee River, where, in 1812, he died from gout.
+A year later Tecumseh would be killed in the War of 1812.